 Do you live in south-east Queensland?
 Do you think you’re paying too much for electricity?
 If the answer is yes, then you’re probably right.
-Because while households in other states of Australia have been able to pick from a growing number and variety of different energy plans over recent years, consumers in Brisbane have been stuck on the same old energy tariffs, with minimal price competition.
-However, you can still do something about it by finding the best electricity provider and the cheapest electricity plan for your home.
+Because while households in other states of Australia have been able to pick from a growing number and variety of different energy plans in recent years, consumers in Brisbane have been stuck on the same old energy tariffs, with minimal price competition.
+However, times are changing and you can now do something about it, by finding the best electricity provider and the cheapest electricity plan for you.
 That’s our aim in this report.

 The state of play in Queensland

-Before we help you find a better deal on your electricity, it’s important to have an understanding of how the Queensland electricity market currently stacks up.
+Before we help you find a better deal on your electricity, it’s important to understand how the Queensland electricity market currently stacks up.
 The amount energy companies charge for power is dependent on a number of factors, location being one of them.
 However, daily usage charges often vary little around the country.
 What you pay to watch your television for an hour in Victoria won’t be too dissimilar to what you pay in Brisbane.
-However, what is different is that households in Melbourne can benefit from significant energy discounts, which help to reduce overall costs – thus making that quiet evening at home a little cheaper.
+However, what is different is that households in Melbourne can benefit from huge energy discounts, which help to reduce overall costs – thus making that quiet evening at home in front of the TV a little cheaper.

-Energy discounts are available because of intense competition between energy retailers following the lifting of price restrictions (known as deregulation).
-A Canstar Blue review of electricity plans in Victoria found that discounts of 28% or more are common, with some energy providers offering up to 35% off usage charges for meeting certain conditions – usually paying bills on time, or by direct debit.
-Make no mistake, this will save a household hundreds of dollars each year.
+Energy discounts are available because of intense competition between energy retailers following the lifting of price restrictions.
+Canstar Blue’s review of electricity plans in Victoria shows that discounts of 30% or more are common, with some energy providers offering up to 43% off usage charges for meeting certain conditions – usually paying bills on time, or by direct debit.
 Compare this to Queensland where there is less competition and the electricity providers don’t offer such favourable discounts, even following the lifting of price restrictions in July 2016.
 However, it is still relatively early days.